Celebrating Urban Noise

 (The Family Album, 2005)

 A fascination with noises informs all of my work.
 My practice engages with the contemporary sound world to unpick and reframe the notion of noise as unwanted signal.
 I define noise simply as “a unique spectrum of the soundscape, devoid of moral or social agency”.

 My process begins with listening to and recording everyday sounds.
 Back in the studio, I work with these sounds in many different ways, depending on context.
 The end result may be a composition, sound design, installation, soundtrack, podcast or radiophonic work.

-My work additionally explores the similarities between the post-digital era and the early decades of modernism, in the form of sweeping historical movements that challenge and disrupt the fabric of society.
+My work explores the connections between the post-digital era and the early decades of modernism, in the form of sweeping historical movements that challenge and disrupt the fabric of society.
 I reflect upon this through sonic activism; exploring sites of protest in composition, collage and radiophonic narrative, recycling and repurposing the digital junk of a global marketplace.